-CoC funding recipients adhere to the local Educational Assurances Policy (EAP) which requires the identification of staff whose job is to ensure children are enrolled in school consistent with HUD EAP and the Elementary and Secondary Education Act.
-The CoC policy includes: Formal adoption of a EAP Requirement that a signed EAP is filed by every CoC project serving households with children• Family choice for selecting housing near child's school • Assist DV families to enroll children in a public school of their choice and procedures to ensure safety.
-Offering families a letter verifying eligibility for services • Ensuring transportation • Review of rights with parents • Posting EAP Advocacy when educational rights are violated Exit plans include education Technical assistance on request • SEA and LEA contacted when warranted.
+CoC funding recipients adhere to the local Educational Assurances Policy (EAP) which requires identification of staff whose job is to ensure children are enrolled in school consistent with HUD EAP and the Elementary and Secondary Education Act.
+The CoC policy includes:• Formal adoption of a EAP •Requirement that a signed EAP is filed by every CoC project serving households with children• Family choice for selecting housing near child's school • Assist DV families to enroll children in a public school of their choice and procedures to ensure safety• Offering families a letter verifying eligibility for services • Ensuring transportation • Review of rights with parents • Posting EAP • Advocacy when educational rights are violated • Exit plans include education • Technical assistance on request • SEA and LEA contacted when warranted.
 School liaisons link youth to services and join CoC agencies on the Unaccompanied Youth Task Force to help identify and respond to special needs of homeless children.
 Board Members engage in SEA and LEA events.
-The Special Needs Division of the Office of Education creates a an annual summary report listing the grades, school, and number of homeless children served in the schools.
-This information is helpful in connecting CoC funded resources to the McKinney Vento liaisons in the areas of greatest need.